 Boyd observes here that short story writers of the 1990s were attempting to supply a demand.
 They were chasing equilibrium.
 And the reason why I cite Boyd here, as well as throughout the entirety of this piece, is, yes, his writing of the short story’s past is insightful, but also that I think he was on to something.
 I think he knew that short stories would rebound in time, that the fumes that had been propelling the short story for so long were beginning to spark once more.

-Maybe not as brightly as it did in the 1920s.
+Maybe in the end it wouldn't burn as brightly as it did in the 1920s.
 Maybe not even in a way that the short story writer can sustain themselves off of their earnings.
 But it would glow, and it would be unique, and satisfying.

 What Boyd may not have been able to foresee was just how quickly that glow would come.
 He may not have seen Jennifer Egan’s short story, “Black Box,” being released via Twitter over a span of nine days.
 He may not have seen success catch up to George Saunders, for 1996’s CivilWarLand in Bad Decline, for 2000’s Pastoralia, for 2013’s Tenth of December.
 He may not have seen Phil Klay’s story collection, Redeployment, taking home the 2014 National Book Award for Fiction (the first time a short story collection had collected the prize since 1996).
 He may not have seen Adam Johnson’s collection, Fortune Smiles, winning the same award in 2015.